 One way to remedy the lack of gifts is to plan ahead and fill up Christmas Day with making fun crafts.

 I honestly don’t know a single kid that doesn’t get excited about making a crafty masterpiece.
 In fact, crafting may have been the highlight of my entire childhood.
 Except cookie dough.
-That will always stay at number 1.
+That will always stay at number one.

 With all the time you will save running around to stores or browsing Amazon, you could truly plan an epic day of Christmas crafts for the kids.